netgroup-polito/onos-applications/apps-capabilities/README.md

         $ client -h 192.192.123.1
         onos> app activate it.polito.onosapp.apps-capabilities

-To check that the app has been activated type log:tail from the onos cli.
+To check that the app has been activated type the following command in the onos cli:

+        onos> log:tail

 ## API